Woe unto you when all men speak well of you, for so did their fathers to the false prophets. (Luke 6:26)

 Light hurts the eyes.
 We were sent as the light of the world (Matthew 5:14).
 The brighter it shines, the more darkness resists it, resents it, runs from it.

 This is as good a place as any to state the obvious: Many in places of leadership inside our churches are not leaders.
-I’m talking about pastors, staffers, deacons, and other so-called leaders.
+I’m referring to pastors, staffers, deacons, and other would-be leaders.

 They may qualify as counselors, program directors, consensus builders, negotiators, mediators, affirmers, or even teachers.
 But they are not leaders.